-Deadline for Submission of Stockholder Proposals for the 2012 Annual Meeting
+Deadline for Submission of Stockholder Proposals for the 2013 Annual Meeting

-Proposals of stockholders intended to be presented at the 2012 Annual Meeting of the Stockholders, pursuant to Rule 14a-8 promulgated under the Exchange Act must be received by us no later than December 10, 2011 in order to be included in the proxy statement and form of proxy relating to that meeting.
+Proposals of stockholders intended to be presented at the 2013 Annual Meeting of Stockholders, pursuant to Rule 14a-8 promulgated under the Exchange Act must be received by us no later than December 6, 2012 in order to be included in the proxy statement and form of proxy relating to that meeting.

 In addition, our bylaws require that we be given advance notice of stockholder nominations for election to our Board of Directors and of other business that stockholders wish to present for action at an annual meeting of stockholders (other than matters included in our proxy statement in accordance with Rule 14a-8 under the Exchange Act).
-The required notice must be delivered by the stockholder and received by the Secretary at the principal executive offices of Akamai (i) no earlier than 90 days before and no later than 70 days before the first anniversary of the preceding year's annual meeting, or (ii) if the date of the annual meeting is advanced by more than 20 days or delayed by more than 70 days from the first anniversary date, (a) no earlier than 90 days before the annual meeting and (b) no later than 70 days before the annual meeting or ten days after the day notice of the annual meeting was mailed or publicly disclosed, whichever occurs first.
-Assuming the date of our 2011 Annual Meeting is not so advanced or delayed, stockholders who do wish to make a proposal at the 2011 Annual Meeting (other than one to be included in our proxy statement) should notify us no earlier than February 17, 2012 and no later than March 9, 2012.
+The required notice must be delivered by the stockholder and received by the Secretary at the principal executive offices of Akamai (i) no earlier than 90 days before and no later than 70 days before the first anniversary of the date of the preceding year's annual meeting, or (ii) if the date of the annual meeting is advanced by more than 20 days or delayed by more than 70 days from the first anniversary date, (a) no earlier than 90 days before the annual meeting or ten days after the day notice of the annual meeting was mailed or publicly disclosed, whichever occurs first.
+Assuming the date of our 2013 Annual Meeting is not so advanced or delayed, stockholders who do wish to make a proposal at the 2013 Annual Meeting (other than one to be included in our proxy statement) should notify us no earlier than February 15, 2013 and no later than March 7, 2013.